noPerfection/service/README.md

 }
 ```

+The *"my-service-name"* is a service name to identify it in the topology configuration.
+The *"noPerfection.json"* is the topology configurations storage path.
+And last parameter is the handler endpoint.

-Now, by creating a connect to the client, we can manage our service:
-I'll use `github.com/noPerfection/os/arg` package to add `--close` flag to the client.
+I'll change the client, to manage our service: I'll use `github.com/noPerfection/os/arg` package to add `--close` flag.
-If I pass `--close` flag to the client, then client will talk to its manager asking to close.
+If I pass `--close` flag to the as an argument, then client will talk to its manager asking to close itself.
 Otherwise it works as in the hello world example.

 ```go
 package main